 Figure III. illustrates the preferred connection scheme for operation of a set of AFL converters with outputs operating in parallel.
-Use of this connection permits equal sharing among the members of a set whose load current exceeds the capacity of an individual AFL.
+Use of this connection permits equal sharing of a load current exceeding the capacity of an individual AFL among the members of the set.
 An important feature of the

 AFL series operating in the parallel mode is that in addition to sharing the current, the stress induced by temperature will also be shared.
-Thus if one member of a paralleled set is operating at a higher case temperature, the current it provides to the load will be reduced as compensation for the temperature induced stress on that device.
+Thus if one member of a paralleled set is operating at a higher case temperture, the current it provides to the load will be reduced as compensation for the temperature induced stress on that device.

 When operating in the shared mode, it is important that symmetry of connection be maintained as an assurance of optimum load sharing performance.
-Thus, converter outputs should be connected to the load with equal lengths of wire of the same gauge and should be connected to a common physical point, preferably at the load along with the converter output and return leads.
+Thus, converter outputs should be connected to the load with equal lengths of wire of the same gauge and sense leads from each converter should be connected to a common physical point, preferably at the load along with the converter output and return leads.
 All converters in a paralleled set must have their share pins connected together.
-This arrangement is diagrammatically illustrated in Figure III. showing the output and return pins connected at a star point which is located close as possible to the load.
+This arrangement is diagrammatically illustrated in Figure III. showing the outputs and sense pins connected at a star point which is located close as possible to the load.

 As a consequence of the topology utilized in the current sharing circuit, the share pin may be used for other functions.
-In applications requiring only a single converter, the voltage appearing on the share pin may be used as a "current monitor".
-The share pin open circuit voltage is nominally +1.00v at no load and increases linearly with increasing total output current to +2.20v at full load.
+In applications requiring a single converter, the voltage appearing on the share pin may be used as a "current monitor".
+The share pin open circuit voltage is nominally +1.00v at no load and increases linearly with increasing output current to +2.20v at full load.
+The share pin voltage is referenced to the output return pin.